iterative/dvc.org/content/docs/dvclive/how-it-works.md

 </tab>
 </toggle>

-Adding the DVCLive [directory] to the [outputs] will add it to the DVC [cache].
-If you want to keep the directory in Git instead of the cache, you can disable the cache.
+Adding the DVCLive [directory] to the [outputs] will add it to the DVC [cache] (if you previously tracked the directory in Git, you must first stop tracking it there).
+If you want to keep it in Git, you can disable the cache.
 You can also choose to cache only some paths, like keeping lightweight metrics in Git but adding more heavyweight plots data to the cache:

 <toggle>
 <tab title="CLI">